matvore/hesokuri/README.md

 peers will push the two repos to it as soon as they establish a connection.

 ###Run
-To run, switch to the directory containing the Hesokuri source and enter `lein run` at the command line.
+To run, execute `java -jar hesokuri.jar` at the command line.
+This starts Hesokuri in background mode, which means it is monitoring the repos for changes and pushing them or merging them automatically.
+Hesokuri also has sub-commands which may be handy.
+Run `java -jar hesokuri.jar help` for more information.

+When you first run Hesokuri, check the output occassionally to see if it shows prompts for passwords or to confirm host keys.
+(It is doing this through your `ssh` client, of course).
+If you see it, then the `known_hosts` and/or `authorized_keys` files are not up-to-date. `known_hosts` can be updated by manually ssh-ing to the host machine, (this can be impractical for large numbers of hosts).
+Updating `authorized_keys` requires more effort, although Hesokuri can help with this - see the **Requirements** section above.

 ###Web interface
+When Hesokuri is running in background mode, you can go to
-You can go to <http://localhost:8080> in a web browser on any peer to see the status of all sources and last-pushed hashes for each branch and peer.
+<http://localhost:8080> in a web browser to see the status of all sources and
+last-pushed hashes for each branch and peer.
 The port can be changed from the default of 8080 by setting the environment variable `HESOPORT` to the desired port number.

 ##More information